 The last time I hiked to Icehouse Saddle was 10 years ago.
 Jen knew this hike would be a meaningful one for me.
 It was a test to see how far I’ve come with my progress.
 I was glad our adventure buddies wanted to come along and be part of it.

 I was out to conquer Cucamonga Peak (8,858′) that day.
 This hike is rated ‘very difficult’ due to its length and an elevation gain of 4,061′ but the real challenge for me was a mental one.
 Can I reach Icehouse Saddle without an anxiety attack?
 The steady climb on Icehouse Canyon Trail wasn’t a breeze either.
 Based on GPS, I knew we were getting close to the saddle.
 I kept thinking the narrow, steep drop-off had to be just around the corner at each turn.
 But it turned out negative each time.
 Without a hiccup, we arrived at Icehouse Saddle after 3.5 miles.
 The feeling of accomplishment was overwhelming.
 We cheered and celebrated my progress.

 So where was it??
 I took this photo on our way down.
 We think it had to be around here.
 My memory recalls this trail a lot narrower.
-It’s possible the trail got wider over time.
 It was 10 years ago after all…or was it like this then and I was that bad?!

 From the saddle, find this sign and take Cucamonga Peak Trail toward the peak.